 #02 Browns East - Translating Browns for a Shoreditch consumer

 The cult luxury store Browns have opened its doors to East London, its first bricks and mortar store to open for 20 years.
 Absorbing the creativity and quirks of it's neighbourhood the design will be constantly changing and flexible.
 The contemporary retail space is gender-neutral and eliminates the barriers between menswear and womenswear.
 The store also offers a curated selection of multimedia artwork and a marble-clad café.

 #03 Sonos - Creating a social space to test product

-The Carhartt store opened in Kings Cross with an exhibition in partnership with LAW magazine to mark the 100th anniversary of the chore coat.
-The store concept epitomises Carhartt as a brand, demonstrating their utility aesthetic and roots in honest labour.
-It uses mixed wood, concrete and raw duck canvas, with the brand logo used abstractly throughout for hang rails and exterior seating.
+The Carhartt store opened in Kings Cross with an exhibition and live music performances in partnership with LAW magazine to mark the 100th anniversary of the chore coat.
+The store epitomises Carhartt as a brand, demonstrating their utility aesthetic and roots in honest labour.
+It uses mixed wood, concrete and raw duck canvas in warms tones of deep brown and tan – taking inspiration from iconic Carhartt WIP garments.
+The brand logo is used abstractly throughout for hang rails, exterior seating and graphic application.
 The store also features a custom built cafe bar, offering a change of pace with gloss finishes.